-- 3.1 The 30 Year HRA Business plan is being refreshed to include 2013-14 actuals and incorporate changes to the capital programme and the longer term capital requirement for component renewals post LHS. - 3.2 There are a number of options under development on how best to fund the Regeneration Programme and each scheme will be assessed on its own merit as well as within the wider HRA Business Plan and against opportunities for alternative funding sources and delivery models.

-3.3 The full options analysis on the use of a Special Purpose Vehicle will include a comprehensive assessment of the financial implications of the approach including identifying costs of setup and operations which will need to be funded from within the overall estate regeneration programme budgets.
+- 3.1 The 30 Year HRA Business plan is being refreshed to include actual capital spend in 2013-14 and incorporate changes to the capital programme and the longer term capital requirement for component renewals post LHS. - 3.2 There are a number of options under development on how best to fund the Regeneration Programme and each scheme will be assessed on its own merit as well as within the wider HRA Business Plan and against opportunities for alternative funding sources and delivery models. - 3.3 The full options analysis on the use of a Special Purpose Vehicle will include a comprehensive assessment of the financial implications of the approach including identifying costs of setup and operations which will need to be funded from within the overall estate regeneration programme budgets. - 3.4 Any acquisition of assets by the SPV means that the Council will need to treat this as a 'disposal' in accordance with statutory legislation either by virtue of s123 LGA 1972 or as a disposal as allowed by the Housing General Consent orders.
+Any land & property transferred over will need to be valued at point of appropriation /transfer and recorded.
+In this way it is transparent how much in terms of monetary value LBL have placed into the SPV alongside any other capital from other external financial sources. - 3.5 The value of these transferred assets will need to be adjusted in the Council's accounts and balance sheet as they will no longer be in Council ownership.